ibm-cloud-docs/codeengine/job-create-private.md

 * To pull images from a private registry, you must first create a private registry.
 For example, to create a private Docker Hub registry, see [Docker Hub documentation](https://docs.docker.com/docker-hub/repos/){: external}.
 * After you create a private registry, [push an image to it](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub){: external}.
 * You can also set up an access token.
 By using an access token, you can more easily grant and revoke access to your Docker Hub account without requiring a password change.
-For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/security/for-developers/access-tokens/){: external}.
+For more information about access tokens and Docker Hub, see [Create and manage access tokens](https://docs.docker.com/security/access-tokens/){: external}.

 ## Creating a job that references an image in a private registry with the console
 {: #create-job-private-console}